< back to guides

 How Much Does It Cost to Open a Cafe?
 8 Cafe Cost Factors

 When you’re learning how to open a cafe, it’s important to learn the answer to “How much does it cost to open a cafe?”
 Your startup costs, overhead expenses, and everything else will be a foundational part of your cafe business plan and future success.
 There is the cost of labor.
 Restaurant food cost will come into play.
-There are food inventory costs, where food inventory software may come into the equation.
+There are food inventory costs, where may come into the equation.

 The cost to open a cafe can start as low as $80,000, but it can go all the way up to $1 million as well.
 Your cost will depend on the size of the cafe you want to open and your goals for the business.
 It’s similar in that regard to the cost to open a wine bar or the cost to open a pop-up restaurant